-- Describe the ability of the eligible provider to serve eligible individuals with disabilities (detailing specific programmatic and instructional strategies), including eligible individuals with learning disabilities.
-(WIOA Consideration #2) - Describe the ability of the eligible provider to serve eligible individuals with barriers to current employment such as, homeless, single parents, displaced homemaker, incarcerated, and/or previously incarcerated.
-Consideration will be given to eligible providers that demonstrate effective partnerships and/or subcontracts with specialized providers of services to individuals with barriers to employment. - Describe how the eligible provider will promote the inclusion of learners with physical, emotional, mental, and learning disabilities.
+- Describe the ability of the eligible provider to serve eligible IELCE individuals with disabilities (detailing specific programmatic and instructional strategies), including eligible individuals with learning disabilities.
+(WIOA Consideration #2) - Describe the ability of the eligible provider to serve eligible IELCE individuals with current barriers to employment such as, homeless, single parents, displaced homemaker, incarcerated, and/or previously incarcerated.
+Consideration will be given to eligible providers that demonstrate effective partnerships and/or subcontracts with specialized providers of services to individuals with barriers to employment. - Describe how the eligible provider will promote the inclusion of ELLs with physical, emotional, mental, and learning disabilities.